nekitmm/starnet/README.md

 **Weights for the network**

 This repository contains only a code base needed to run the net.
 Pre-trained weights are available for now through my dropbox account because they weight too much (lol) - about 700 Mb.
-You need to download them to begin using StarNet:
+You need to download them and unpack into root folder of starnet (with all python scripts, not into some sub-folder) to begin using StarNet:

 <div align="center">
 <a href="https://www.dropbox.com/s/6zrlhrd03hlo810/starnet_weights.zip?dl=0">LINK</a>